LiskArchive/lisk-sdk/README.md

 ## Usage

-Start from creating a project structure of your blockchain application.
-No special requirements here, you can create the basic Node.js project folder structure with `npm init`.
+To start, create the project structure of your blockchain application.
+There are no special requirements here, you can create the basic Node.js project folder structure with `npm init`.

-Essentially to create a blockchain application, you need to provide an entry point of your application (like `index.js`) and set-up your network by using the modules of Lisk SDK.
+To create a blockchain application, you need to provide an entry point of your application (like `index.js`) and set-up your network by using the modules of Lisk SDK.

-It's easy - to have a working blockchain application, mirroring the configuration of Lisk network, it's enough to copy the following three lines of code to your `index.js`:
+It is quite simple to have a working blockchain application, mirroring the configuration of the existing Lisk network.
+This can be done by copying the following three lines of code to your `index.js`:

 ```js
 const { Application, SampleGenesisBlock } = require('lisk-framework');